The Attending

 Welcome to Holland

-I owe a debt of gratitude to Emily Perl Kingsley, whose Welcome to Holland continues to give shape to an experience that often resists words.
-I encourage you to spend time with it—and to attend to whatever unfolds as you do:
+Please spend time with Emily Perl Kingsley’s Welcome to Holland as it continues to give shape to an experience that often resists words.
+I encourage you to attend to whatever unfolds as you do:

 The Moon

 Welcome to Holland speaks meaningfully to many experiences, but not all.
-For some, the landscape remains difficult and dangerous for an extended time.
-This haiku was shared with me by someone in that position, and it offered a sense of recognition that felt closer to their lived experience.
+For some, the landscape remains difficult for an extended time, if not forever.
+This haiku was shared with me by someone in that position, as it acknowledged something that felt closer to their lived experience.

 “My barn having burned down, I can now see the moon.”